Powder-Coated Aluminum Patio Furniture

 Molten aluminum is poured into a mold and allowed to cool and solidify into the designated shape.
 Casting methods include die casting, sand casting and permanent mold casting.
 While cast aluminum has a lower strength than wrought aluminum, it's still sturdy and can be shaped into intricate ornate designs that may be more decorative than functional.
 This form of aluminum is often preferred for its aesthetic heirloom quality.

-Wrought aluminum
+Wrought or forged aluminum

 Heated aluminum is mechanically worked into its final shape via rolling, forging or extrusion.
 Examples of wrought aluminum forms include plates, bars, sheets and extruded profiles.
 It's typically stronger than cast aluminum and can shaped more easily without cracking.
-This makes wrought aluminum great for outdoor furniture frames and panels.
+This makes wrought aluminum great for outside furniture frames and panels.

 Finishes for aluminum